Supermac's Interview Questions

 Where do you see yourself in 5 years?

-• If possible try and relate your 5-year career goal to Supermac’s line of business.
-For example, if you say you want to become a chef you will sound like someone who wants to be in the restaurant industry.
+• If possible, try to relate your 5-year career goal to Supermac’s line of business.
+For example, if you say you want to become a chef, you will sound like someone who wants to be in the restaurant industry.

 • It is okay if your 5-year goal does not align with the restaurant industry.
-But it is important to show you have a 5-year goal.
-If you are going to college state what you plan on doing when you finish.
+However, it is important to demonstrate that you have a 5-year goal.
+If you are going to college, state what you plan on doing when you finish.

 • What do you like best about working here?